Delta Pavonis: Physical characteristics

-This notation gives the logarithm of the iron-to-hydrogen ratio, relative to that of the Sun, meaning that Delta Pavonis's iron abundance is 214% of that of Sol.
+This notation gives the logarithm of the iron-to-hydrogen ratio, relative to that of the Sun, meaning that Delta Pavonis's iron abundance is 235% of that of Sun.
 It is considered super metal-rich, and the high metallicity has slowed its evolution.
 Studies have shown a correlation between abundant heavy elements in stars, and the presence of a planetary system, so Delta Pavonis has a greater than average probability of harboring planets.